greg-raven/Impeachment-Chronicles/_posts/2017-02-22-avoiding-questions-about-trumps-mental-health-is-a-betrayal-of-public-trust.md

 ---
-title: 'Avoiding questions about Trump's mental health is a betrayal of public trust'
+title: "Avoiding questions about Trump's mental health is a betrayal of public trust"
 layout: post
 author:
 - Lee Siegel